Easy Instant Pot Lazy Lasagna Casserole

 That’s why the Instant Pot is going to be your best friend on days when you just need to whip up something quick and easy to feed your family!

-You’re going to love this cheesy Instant Pot lazy lasagna casserole for a delicious meal that comes together easily!
+You’re going to love this easy recipe for cheesy Instant Pot lazy lasagna casserole— it’s a delicious meal that comes together quickly and easily.

 How to Make Instant Pot Lasagna Without a Pan

-Now, you certainly can make a layered lasagna in the Instant Pot, which usually requires a springform pan or other baking pan.
+Now, you certainly can make a layered lasagna in the Instant Pot, which usually requires a springform pan or other baking pan and cooks using the “pot in pot method.”

 But because we are aiming for simple here, this recipe is for a deconstructed lasagna, sometimes known as “lazy lasagna” or “cheater lasagna!”